zeyuid/ARES/README.md

 ## Legal and Ethical Considerations <br>

-The response to semantic attacks is based on the "Force" function of the industrial communication protocols.
+The response to semantic attacks is built based on the "Force" function of the industrial communication protocols.
 However, the "Force" function may also be utilized by adversaries, threatening the real industrial control systems.
-For the legal and ethical considerations, the exploitation of "Force" function will be published when the authentication weakness of protocols is fixed.
+For legal and ethical considerations, the exploitation of the "Force" function will be published when the authentication weakness of protocols is fixed.